Toyo Suyemoto: Early and personal life

+Internment

-After the bombing of Pearl Harbor on December 7, 1941, Toyo decided to rejoin her family in Berkeley, while Iwao moved to San Francisco for a job with a newspaper.
-The couple separated later that month, and Toyo took Kay with her to Berkeley.
+After the bombing of Pearl Harbor on December 7, 1941, Toyo decided to rejoin her family in Berkeleywhile her husband Iwao moved to San Francisco for a job with a newspaper.
+The couple separated later that month, and Toyo took her son Kay with her to Berkeley.
 That spring, as part of the enforcement of Executive Order 9066, she and Kay were incarcerated at Tanforan Assembly Center.
 From there, Toyo and Kay, as well as her parents and siblings, were sent to Topaz Relocation Center, in Delta, UT.
-At Topaz, she taught English and Latin and worked in the library.
+At Topaz, she taught English and Latin as a teacher and worked in the public library in the camp.
+She also helped to create schools for the children.
+Suyemoto continued writing poems during her years of incarceration in Topaz, as her passion for writing gave her a reason to survive incarceration.
+Suyemoto continued writing poems during her years of incarceration in Topaz.
 She was friends with artist Miné Okubo and she also served on the staff of the camp's literary magazine.
 Several of her poems were published there.
 During that time, Iwao never visited his wife or son and the couple divorced after the war.
+In the early 1980s, Suyemoto revisited Topaz and testified before the Commission on Wartime Relocation and Internment of Civilians about her time in the camp.
+She described how the poor conditions and lack of healthcare impacted her and her family.

+Career and works

+Suyemoto originally published her works under her husband's surname, Kawakami, but later preferred to be remembered by her family's surname, Suyemoto, after their divorce.
+Suyemoto is most popularly known for her memoir I Call to Remembrance: Toyo Suyemoto's Years of Internment was published posthumously in 2007 by Rutgers University Press.
+She also published a book, which was a 1971 reference for librarians, Acronyms in Education and the Behavioral Sciences.
+The following is a list of poems created by Suyemoto during her years of internment: